 Bugbee ends his entry by connecting wonder with what he calls the “openness on the part of a person in his entirety.”
 He says that if wonder should be treated not just a prompt for reflection but also as a source of fundamental truth, a notion he introduced in The Inward Morning Commentary 1952-08-29, it has to involve this openness.

 This openness is more than openness of the mind for it occurs spontaneously.
-Although Bugbee is not very explicit about what this openness is, he does compares it with the words “rigidity,” “contraction,” and “deadness of spirit,” words easily associated with Analytic philosophy.
+Although Bugbee is not very explicit about what this openness is, he does compares it with the words “rigidity,” “contraction,” and “deadness of spirit,” words easily associated with analytic philosophy.
 This helps us understand that, perhaps, what Bugbee refers to as openness is openness to one’s choice of form and disposition when philosophizing.
 Bugbee wants the philospher to be free, to let wonder captivate him and let it lead him to where it needs to go.
 He confidently suggests that if this openness is a prerequisite to philosophical truth, then failure to embody it in one’s philosophizing should be considered equivalent to committing logical contradictions.

 References